How you can help Mennonite Disaster Service through telethon

 MDS is a volunteer network and has 16 projects in the U.S. this fall, swinging the hammer and restoring lives.

-“At one of the locations we’re building 30 new homes where we’re relocating a community in a flood plain and moving them to higher ground,” said King.
+“At one of the locations, we’re building 30 new homes where we’re relocating a community in a flood plain and moving them to higher ground,” King said.

 In the previous two years.
-ABC27 News viewers have donated more than $300-thousand to Mennonite Disaster Service.
+ABC27 News viewers have donated more than $300,000 to Mennonite Disaster Service.

 You can donate to MDS by clicking here.